 “I think the size and how big it’s gotten were just so overblown that maybe people who have to be there now want to do things on their own.
 One person told me, ‘I would rather grab a bottle of wine and head up to a rooftop with a small group of friends’ than go to the big parties,” Wonderlin said.

-Stephanie and our CEO & Founder Jonathan Gilliam, will be at the event, checking out all the cool new apps, attending some of the more interesting sessions, and, of course, schmoozing.
-You can follow them on Twitter at @momofactor for updates, and reach out if you’d like to get together with them for some networking and maybe a rooftop bottle of wine.
+Stephanie and Momentum Factor Founder & CEO Jonathan Gilliam will be at the event, checking out all the cool new apps, attending some of the more interesting sessions, and, of course, schmoozing.
+You can follow them on Twitter at @momofactor for updates and reach out if you’d like to get together with them for some networking and maybe a rooftop bottle of wine.